 Large accelerated filer R

 Accelerated filer £

 Non-accelerated filer £

 Smaller reporting company £

-(Do not check if a smaller reporting

-company)
+Company

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES £ NO R As of May 25, 2012 there were 244,802,147 shares of our ordinary shares, no par value per share, outstanding,
+YES £ NO R

+As of August 24, 2012 there were 244,865,347 shares of our ordinary shares, no par value per share, outstanding.